magnetar-io/strangematter_csharp/README.md

      b.
 Write Components to Disk
    i.
 This would be file system storage as a start, but this would eventually want to be abstracted so it could be written to a database, Speckle, Blog Storage, or whatever.
      c.
 Write Collection to Disk…
 3. Methods - Read
      	a.
 Get Collection
    			i.
 Get All Components in Collection
    			ii.
-Get All Components of Type(s)  in Collection
+Get All Components of Type(s)  in Collection ( <br)
      1. My Foo Components
      2. All relationships
      3. All Relationships of type “foo”
      4. Other
 4. Methods – Update